 The group discussed DCP 227 and agreed that there is a discrepancy in the tariff calculation approach.
 Working Group members felt that the solution proposed under DCP 227 was a logical approach to addressing this discrepancy.

 The Working Group considered why a different approach between tariffs was taken when the CDCM was first developed.
 The proposer of DCP 227 explained that his understanding is that when the CDCM was developed, the opinion was that the co-incidence factor was key and that costs should be allocated using the co-incidence factor.
 The initial view was that all tariffs would be calculated using the co-incidence factor, however, in practice it was found that this does not work for allocating costs to multiple unit rates.
 For instance, for two rate tariffs the peak demand occurs during the day, therefore, if you followed a co-incidence factor approach then no costs would be allocated to the night time rate as that rate would not contribute to the system maximum demand.
 The view of the Networks when developing the CDCM was that some costs are driven by timebands away from the peak consumption times.
 This is why peaking probabilities were brought in, so that costs could be allocated to multi-rate tariffs.
+The Ofgem decision document on the common methodology for the calculation of electricity distribution use of system charges is provided as Attachment 3.
+Paragraph 1.35 (on page 57) of the Ofgem decision document refers to the use of co-incidence factors.

 Updated CDCM Model